Legal Definitions

 “Cross-Examination” is a critical phase in a trial where a witness is questioned by the opposing side’s lawyer, following their initial examination.
 This process aims to test the credibility and reliability of the witness’s testimony, challenging their account and uncovering the truth.
 Effective cross-examination can significantly influence the outcome of a case.

-“Crown Counsel,” also known as Crown prosecutors or Crown Attorney, are independent legal professionals who represent the state in prosecuting criminal cases.
+“Crown Attorney,” also known as Crown prosecutors or Crown counsel, are independent legal professionals who represent the state in prosecuting criminal cases.
 They play a crucial role in the justice system, working on behalf of the public interest to ensure that justice is served.
 Their responsibilities include deciding on charges, conducting prosecutions, and recommending sentences, guided by legal and ethical standards.

 Custody / In Custody / Custodial